Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Proof of Theorem , Case (a)

-To prove the ``only if'' direction, consider a deterministic rule $f$ on $\underline{\R}^N$ that satisfies \textsl{pairwise strategy-proofness}, \textsl{non-wastefulness}, and \textsl{pairwise efficiency}.
+To prove the ``only if'' direction, consider a deterministic rule $f$ on $\underline{\R}^N$ that satisfies \textsl{pairwise strategy-proofness}, \textsl{pairwise efficiency}, and \textsl{non-wastefulness}.
 Proposition~\ref{prop:equivalences} continues to hold on $\underline{\R}^N$ and hence, $f$ is \textsl{group strategy-proof} and \textsl{monotonic}.
 Suppose, by contradiction, that $f$ is not \textsl{Pareto efficient}.
 Hence, there exists a preference profile $R\in\underline{\R}^N$ and a matching $\mu\in\M$ such that $f(R)=\mu$, and $\mu$ is not \textsl{Pareto efficient}.
 Let $\nu\in\M$ denote a matching that Pareto dominates $\mu$.